alexdong/mort/README.md

 * Mort relies on **git**'s hash value for different versions.
 Different from the `gemini` approach, instead of maintaining a golden standard of a set of screen shots, which inevitably brings the burden of maintaining it, mort takes a lightweight approach: it generates the screen shots with the current git hash, retrieved by running `git rev-parse HEAD`.

-# Limitations

-Mort scratches my own itch and I don't have any near term plan to extend it.
-But it's far from finished by any stretch of imagination.
-Following is a list of some areas PR will be greatly appreciated.

-- Gray scale only.
-The computer vision algorithm we use
-- `mort init`: Generate the default `mort.config.js` file if one doesn't exist in the current folder by taking the user through a list of questions.
-- Support login and authentication

 # Tech notes and limitations